“first-class technical skills and a strong insight into what a court is likely to do and not do.”

 Policy coverage issues in motor insurance claims, including avoidance for fraud and recovery claims.

-James has particular interest in skiing, snowboarding and equine law claims having handled many cases in these areas.
+James has interest in skiing, snowboarding, cycling and equine law claims having handled many cases in these areas as a junior.

 Described in Chambers & Partners as “an expert on equine related cases”: particular knowledge of the law of strict liability for animals under the Animals Act 1971 following Mirvahedy.

-Claims investigation and policy avoidance for fraud and misrepresentation.
+Claims investigation and policy avoidance for fraud and misrepresentation, including fire fraud cases.

 James has frequently advised on the construction of policy wording in PHI and other insurance policies and claims in the general law of contract.